-Art Properties oversees the art collections owned by Columbia University.
-Comprised of approximately 15,000 works of art in all media, displayed in buildings at each campus and held in storage, the art collections reflect all cultures and time periods.
-Highlights include:
+Art Properties oversees the art collection owned by Columbia University.
+Comprised of more than 12,000 works of art in all media, displayed in buildings at each campus and held in storage, the art collection reflects all cultures and time periods.

-- public outdoor sculpture with works by Auguste Rodin, Daniel Chester French, Henry Moore, and others
+- public outdoor sculpture with works by Auguste Rodin, Daniel Chester French, Henry Moore, Clement Meadmore, and others

-- nearly 1,200 paintings, including hundreds of portraits of Columbia administrators and faculty since the eighteenth century, and the largest repository of paintings by Florine Stettheimer (1871-1944)
+- over 2,000 paintings, including hundreds of portraits of Columbia administrators and faculty since the eighteenth century, and the largest repository of paintings by Florine Stettheimer (1871-1944)

-- the Sackler Collection of over 2,000 Asian art works, including Buddhist sculpture in stone, bronze, and polychrome wood from India, China, and Japan
+- the Sackler Collection of over 2,500 Ancient Near Eastern and Asian art works, including Buddhist sculpture in stone, bronze, and polychrome wood, and decorative arts and archaeological artifacts from India, China, Japan, and Korea.

 Works from the art collections are available for research consultation and curricular use, and also may be requested as external loans for special exhibitions and for on-campus installation in selected Columbia University department and staff offices.
 Art Properties also is responsible for the permanent installation of Chinese art in the Sackler Gallery, Low Library 207 (Faculty Room), and for coordinating the rotating exhibitions in the Rotunda of Low Library.